zachmccabe/beijing/docs/my_bag.md

 ### Pack light for flexibility

 You know what I love about travel?
-I love meeting people, getting lost in new places and – most of all – the mind-bending smells.
+I love meeting people, getting lost in new places and – most of all – the delicious, mind-bending scents.
 So that I can soak it all in, I keep my gear real simple.
 Here’s what is in my camera bag.

 Tl;dr: [Batteries,](https://www.zachmccabe.com/beijing/my_bag.html#batteries) [cameras,](https://www.zachmccabe.com/beijing/my_bag.html#cameras) [lenses](https://www.zachmccabe.com/beijing/my_bag.html#lenses) and a [shot list.](https://www.zachmccabe.com/beijing/my_bag.html#shot-list)